ibm-cloud-docs/hs-crypto-cli-plugin/hs-crypto-cli.md

 3. Set the environment variable `CLOUDTKEFILES` on your workstation.
 Specify a directory where you want master key part files and signature key part files to be created and saved.
 Create the directory if it does not already exist.

-  * On Linux or MacOS, add the following line to the `.bash_profile` file:
+  * On the Linux&trade; operating system or MacOS, add the following line to the `.bash_profile` file:
      ```
      export CLOUDTKEFILES=<path>
      ```